JuliaMolSim/DFTK.jl/docs/src/developer/gpu_computations.md

     It is very likely that this API will change, based on the evolution of the Julia ecosystem concerning distributed architectures.

-Not all terms can be used when doing GPU computations: currently, the `Anyonic`, `Magnetic`, `TermPairwisePotential` and `Xc` terms are not supported.
-Some mixings, such as `χ0Mixing` are also not yet supported.
-GPU features are not yet exhaustively tested, and it is likely that some aspects of the code such as automatic differentiation or stresses will not work.
+Not all terms can be used when doing GPU computations.
+As of January 2023 this concerns `Anyonic`, `Magnetic` and `TermPairwisePotential`.
+Similarly GPU features are not yet exhaustively tested, and it is likely that some aspects of the code such as automatic differentiation or stresses will not work.

 ## Pitfalls
 There are a few things to keep in mind when doing GPU programming in DFTK.